wes88314/AHU_Filters_Dashboard/README.md

 Allowed missing values	N/A or blank

 Additional future dates (RPM_3, Dp_3, etc.) are supported for ingestion but not visualized (reserved for v2.0).

+⚠️ Excel Security Warning: MUST READ

+Some users encountered errors such as:

+Failed to read Excel file: File is not a zip file

+This happens when:

+File is protected or restricted

+File was created in Teams / OneDrive with permissions

+File was saved under Protected View

+File is not a true .xlsx

+✅ How to Fix

+Before uploading:

+Open the file in Excel

+Go to File → Info

+Check "Protect Workbook" → Must show: “General”

+Re-save as: Excel Workbook (*.xlsx)

+If it says “Password Protected”, “Restricted Editing”, or “Marked as Final” → Streamlit cannot read it.

 🔧 Core Engineering Logic
 RENSA Normalization Formula